CMFuertes/Portfolio/README.md

 # Unit 08 Project 1 Homework: Professional Materials

 ## User Story
-The project was to create an updated portfolio based on two months of acquired coding knowledge.
-Instead of using my previous portfolio I decided to upgrade and start fresh.
+The project was orignally made as a homework assignment and has since come to present my portfolio as a whole.

 Initially this portfolio was to have multiple pages.
-However, after browsing through many portfolios, I felt the single page was much cleaner and more my style.
+However, after browsing through many portfolios, I felt the single page was much cleaner, more my style and much simpler to use.

 ### Inspiration
 I was inspired by [Pavel Huza](http://www.pavelhuza.com/)'s porfolio, and went with a much simpler version that matched my skillset.